MaylisL/Laporte_Maylis_12_code_082022/README.md

 # Dashboard SportSee

-New version of an application for sportive coaching.
-The user profile page will allow the user to follow the number of sport sessions done ans the number of burnt calories while exercising
+Refactoring an application for sportive coaching.
+The user profile page of a user will allow to track performances, calories burnt, time of sessions and more...

 ## Technologies
 - JS